Blackspo0n/UiPath-Parallel-Background-RE-Framework/README.md

 To cast the object inside the dictionary back to its normal type you you the [Ctype](https://docs.microsoft.com/de-de/dotnet/visual-basic/language-reference/functions/ctype-function) function. (e.g. `Ctype(in_ProcessReferences('ExchangeConnection', ExchangeWebservice)`)

-This dictiory can be accessed from any XAML-File.
+This dictionary can be accessed from any XAML-File.

 ### Worker References
 Similar to process references the PABARE-Framework provides a third dictionary `WorkerReferences(Of String, Object)`.

 This dictionary can be used to store information inside a worker.
 The information never leaves the worker.
 Every worker has its own dictionary.

-This dictiory can be accessed from any XAML-File.
+This dictionary can be accessed from any XAML-File.

 ### Credential Management
 To improve the way to deal with credentials the PABARE-Framework introduce a new excel sheet named *Credentials*.
 In this sheet you can add your credential names.
 The credentials will be loaded at process start inside `InitAllSettings`.